danfinlay/vite-smr-bug/README.md

 For some reason this build gets "process is not defined" ReferenceError from Babel, which should only be getting checked for in a non-browser environment.

+To reproduce:
+- run `yarn && yarn dev`
+- Open the page in a browser
+- Notice the errors.

+You can see the changes that introduced this error in commit add13fac58e737b09d3acb096731388479c5ce4f.

 # React Shadcn-UI Template